abdulganiy02/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a shell script thst creates a file a script that writes into the file ls_cwd_content the result of the command ls -la a script that duplicate the last line of the file iacta
+a shell script thst creates a file a script that writes into the file ls_cwd_content the result of the command ls -la a script that duplicate the last line of the file iacta a script that counts the number of directories and sub-directories in the current directory